-In the following paragraphs, we will list items from different categories and we will explain a bit why you would want to take those items with you, as well as how to pack them properly.
+In the following paragraphs, we will list items from different categories and explain why you would want to take those items with you, as well as how to pack them properly.

-- People that were not prepared the first year and want to get a hold of things now.
+People who were not prepared the first year want to get a hold of things now.

 This largely depends on your major.
 You might need additional uni essentials stationery like rulers, different-coloured pens and others.